 John McBratney, firstname.lastname@example.org

 The Hamilton College Water Polo Club is an open organization created for the advancement of water polo skills and intercollegiate competition.
 Founded in the Spring of 2009, the club competes every fall in the New York Division (against Columbia, Colgate, Cornell, New York University, United States Military Academy, Binghamton University, Syracuse University, and Rensselaer Polytechnic Institute).
 The team also compete against NESCAC teams during in-season exhibition tournaments.
 With only three years under its youthful belt, Hamilton has already achieved two 5th place finishes at the CWPA Club National Championship.
 In 2011 Hamilton College had the pleasure of hosting that year's Club National Championship.
 In addition, the team has benefited from talented team members and alumni with All-American, Academic All-American, and All-Region honors.

 The Hamilton College Figure Skating Club (HCFSC) has a competitive team that participates in intercollegiate events for both individual and synchronized skating.
 The team is comprised of skaters of all different levels, ranging from Pre-Preliminary to Senior Freestyle, and members can choose to compete in a variety of competitions each year.
 The team practices at the Sage Rink on campus and we have access ice time daily.
-We are coached by Julia Roach and have lessons twice weekly, focusing on both freestyle and moves in the field.
 Every semester we have opportunities to compete in the Northeastern section at USFSA-sanctioned intercollegiate competitions against a variety of schools across the Northeast.
 No experience is necessary to join the team.